dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1721](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1721): Property names should not match get methods

-The name of a public or protected member starts with ""Get"" and otherwise matches the name of a public or protected property. ""Get"" methods and properties should have names that clearly distinguish their function.
+The name of a public or protected member starts with 'Get' and otherwise matches the name of a public or protected property.
+'Get' methods and properties should have names that clearly distinguish their function.

 |Item|Value|
 |-|-|